alex-lt-kong/bitcoin-basics/README.md

 * The book's analogy on ECDSA makes the thing even more difficult to understand, may use this instead: https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-messages

-* The project is developed on little-endian architectures, some bitwise operations may not work on big-endian architectures.
+* The project is developed on little-endian architectures, some bitwise operations will definitely **not** work on big-endian architectures.
-  Fortunately, both Intel and AMD's CPUs little-endian.
+  Fortunately, Intel, AMD and most ARM CPUs are little-endian.

 ## Repo structure